Explore Hypnotherapy Training and Certification

 Throughout a hypnotic session, the client remains in control and can reject suggestions from the therapist and bring themselves out of the hypnotic state.

-Medical and mental health practitioners who train in hypnotherapy use it to help their clients enter this relaxed state to assist with psychotherapy, reprogramming unhealthy habits, promoting stress or pain relief, and helping to speed up recovery from illness and injuries.
+Medical and mental health practitioners who train in hypnotherapy often use it to help their clients enter this relaxed state.
+For example, to assist with psychotherapy, reprogramming unhealthy habits, promoting stress or pain relief, and helping to speed up recovery from illness and injuries.

 Becoming a hypnotherapist is not the sole reason someone may wish to train in hypnotherapy.
 Many existing clinical professionals also seek hypnotherapy training.
 Such professionals include dentists, doctors, nurses, psychotherapists, counselors, and social workers.

-Some therapists and practitioners have private practices dedicated to hypnotherapy, while others use their training to complement their existing careers in holistic nursing, acupuncture, massage therapy, or psychotherapy.
+Some therapists and practitioners have private practices dedicated to hypnotherapy.
+Others use their training to complement their existing careers in holistic nursing, acupuncture, massage therapy, or psychotherapy.

 During a hypnotherapy session, therapists may discuss their client’s medical history, if relevant, and the issue they’re looking to overcome.
 If the client is new to hypnotherapy, the therapist or practitioner will also walk them through how hypnosis works.